Asset liquidation under drift uncertainty and regime-switching volatility: Generalisation to an arbitrary prior

+Let us first think a bit more abstractly to develop intuition for the arbitrary prior case.
+According to the Kushner-Stratonivich stochastic partial differential equation (SPDE) for the posterior distribution (see Section 3.2 of \cite{CR}), if we take the innovation process driving the SPDE and the volatility as the available information sources, then the posterior distribution is a measure-valued Markov process.
+Unfortunately, there does not exist any applicable general methods to solve optimal stopping problems for measure-valued stochastic processes.
+If only we were able to characterise the posterior distribution process by an $\R^n$-valued Markovian process (with respect to the filtration generated by the innovation and the volatility processes), then we should manage to reduce our optimal stopping problem with a stochastic measure-valued underlying to an optimal stopping problem with a $\R^n$-valued Markovian underlying.
+Mercifully, this wishful thinking turns out to be possible in reality as we shall soon see.

-Unlike in the problem with constant volatility studied in \cite{EV16}, when the volatility is changing, the pair consisting of the elapsed time $t$ and the posterior mean $\hat X_{t}$ is not sufficient (with an exception of the two-point prior case studied before) to characterise the posterior distribution $\mu_{t}$ of $X$ given $\F^{S, \sigma}_{t}$.
-Luckily, the class of possible posterior distributions can still be parametrised by only two parameters as we will soon show.
-Before we proceed, we need to introduce some notation.
+Unlike in the problem with constant volatility studied in \cite{EV16}, when the volatility is varying, the pair consisting of the elapsed time $t$ and the posterior mean $\hat X_{t}$ is not sufficient (with an exception of the two-point prior case studied before) to characterise the posterior distribution $\mu_{t}$ of $X$ given $\F^{S, \sigma}_{t}$.
+Hence we need some additional information to describe the posterior distribution.
+Quite surprisingly, all this needed additional information can be captured in a single additional observable statistic which we will name the `effective learning time'.
+We start the development by first introducing some useful notation.